 Once you have completed the study, we will combine the answers you give us with everybody else’s.
 We then use these data to produce statistics.Back to table of contents

-There are no complex questions and we have made sure you do not need any specialist knowledge to take part.
+The majority of the more sensitive questions you were asked previously will not be asked this time.
+There are no complex questions, and we have made sure you do not need any specialist knowledge to take part.

 There are no right or wrong answers – your honest responses are vital for us to produce reliable statistics about our whole society.